 The motive behind Source D is to aid in the recruitment of Australian soldiers to help the war effort.
 The text of the source “will you help us keep that promise” is used to sway the audience into feeling an obligation to assist the British forces, and is intended to encourage Australians into joining the war effort.

-Content – what content is presented in the source?
+Step 5: Consider what content is presented in the source

 - What is in the foreground?

 - What is in the background?

 - What kind of symbolism has the composer used?

 The foreground features a kangaroo, using a native Australian animal to symbolise Australia as a nation.
 The background features troops in active battle, symbolising the war effort.
 The position of the text between these two features symbolises the connection between Australia and Britain, heightening the obligation the audience feels to Britain when observing the source.